the-adityatomar/Shipment-management-form-JPDB-/README.md

-#Shipment Management Form (JPDB + jQuery + Bootstrap)
+# Shipment Management Form (JPDB + jQuery + Bootstrap)

 This project is a web-based Shipment Management Form that allows users to add, update, and manage shipment records using the JsonPowerDB (JPDB) REST API.
-It is built using HTML, jQuery, and Bootstrap 3.4.1, and is fully functional with real-time data operations.
+It is built using HTML, jQuery, and Bootstrap 5.3.7, and is fully functional with real-time data operations.

 ![Screenshot 2025-06-26 181034](https://github.com/user-attachments/assets/eea87a0b-8b43-4dcb-97e1-171125045268)

-##✨Features
+## ✨Features

 🔍 Search by Shipment Number (primary key)